whr000001/MisBot/README.md

 ```

 ## Questions?
 Feel free to open issues in this repository!
 Instead of emails, GitHub issues are much better at facilitating a conversation between you and our team to address your needs.
-You can also contact Herun Wan through wanherun@stu.xjtu.edu.cn.
+You can also contact Herun Wan through *wanheruna at stu.xjtu.edu.cn*.

 ## Updating
+20250925
+- We have uploaded the newest version of MisBot, which masks the information that could determine the users on the Weibo platform.
+If you have downloaded the previous version, please remove it and download the newest one.
+20250820
+- Our work is accepted by EMNLP 2025! 🎉🎉🎉
 20250418
 - We have uploaded the preprocessed data and a part of the raw data.
 - We are considering employing other platforms to upload MisBot.